 Falling in love with Ohio

 Nan grew up in a small town in Indiana.
-She learned the values of hard work, strength, and resilience from her dad, an Ironworker who lost his job but never lost his dignity, and her mom, who went to work at the laundromat behind their house to help make ends meet.
+She learned the values of hard work, strength, and resilience from her dad, a union autoworker who lost his job but never lost his dignity, and her mom, who went to work at the laundromat behind their house to help make ends meet.

 Back then, Ohio was where people went for opportunity, so she attended the University of Dayton, becoming the first person in her family to graduate from college.
 She met her husband, Sam, and fell in love with her adopted hometown, eventually running for City Commission and mayor.